Skip to main content

 The What if Experiment supports organisations to build cultures of accountability with an anti-racist lens.

-We are a team of Associates who share a hunger for disrupting the power structures at play in the creative and culture sectors, creating spaces to imagine and practice alternatives.
+Led by Sade Banks-Tubi, alongside a team of Associates who share a hunger for disrupting the power structures at play in the creative and culture sectors and creating spaces to imagine and practice alternatives.

 We are facilitators, thinkers, innovators, artists, activists and community organisers.